 Jupiter Hydro Inc.

-Jupiter Hydro has developed a patented tidal and river technology that we believe will prove to be the most cost effective technology in the industry.
+Jupiter Hydro has developed a patented tidal and river technology that we believe will prove to be the most cost effective marine energy conversion technology in the world.

 Our helical turbines have demonstrated consistent performance characteristics at high rates of efficiency under controlled testing.